zbikma/FlashCardApp-Issues/README.md

 - **Database Migration**: While the project currently relies on a CSV file as the source for flashcards, we plan to migrate to a relational database (such as Amazon RDS) once the dataset grows.
 - **More AWS Services**: The project will expand to use additional AWS services such as **AWS DynamoDB** for NoSQL storage or **Amazon RDS** for relational data storage.

-### Collaboration with ZCoder GPT
+### Collaboration with ServerlessWebapp GPT

-I co-program with my custom AI assistant, **ZCoder GPT**.
+I co-program with my custom AI assistant, **ServerlessWebapp GPT**[https://chatgpt.com/g/g-SGZoTjUKC-serverlesswebapp].
 This GPT model is fine-tuned to work collaboratively, enhancing my coding productivity and serving as a personalized coding partner.
 What I find fascinating about AI and LLMs is their flexibility in adapting to different tasks, allowing me to create specialized agents for specific project needs.

 ### Conclusion